 At least one and at most three prizes are awarded each year.
 The sum currently available to each prize-winner amounts to CHF 500,000, of which CHF 450,000 are to be used for financing ongoing research and CHF 50,000 are given to the researcher personally.
 Since 1986, the Foundation awarded more than CHF 60m. to the 90 winners of the Louis-Jeantet Prizes for the continuation of their research.

 The geographical distribution by country does not necessarily reflect the nationalities of the prize-winners – who can come from all over the world.
 It reflects the spread of the European centres of excellence in biomedical research.

 The Foundation rewards excellence.
-Thirteen winners of the Louis-Jeantet Prizes have subsequently been distinguished by the Nobel Prizes in physiology or medicine, or in chemistry.
+Fourteen winners of the Louis-Jeantet Prizes have subsequently been distinguished by the Nobel Prizes in physiology or medicine, or in chemistry.

 When the research being recognised is close to practical applications for combating illnesses affecting humankind, one of the Louis-Jeantet Prizes converts into a Jeantet-Collen Prize for Translational Medicine, supported by generous donations from the Désiré Collen Stichting.

 The Scientific Committee of the Louis-Jeantet Foundation is responsible for deciding both the Louis-Jeantet and the Jeantet-Collen Prizes.